 Thank you for your time in hearing our concerns.
-We thought that the revision process would be more fair if we explained our concerns and asked for more clarification on how to best respond; we took the concerns of reviewer 2 seriously and did not want any inaccuracies to jeopardize our chances of success.
-Any advise and your professional opinion on how to respond would be greatly appreciated.
+We thought that the revision process would be more fair if we explained our concerns and asked for more clarification on how to best respond; we took the concerns of Reviewer 2 very seriously and did not want any inaccuracies to jeopardize our chances of success.
+Any advice and your professional opinion on how to respond would be greatly appreciated.

 Sincerely,